 I'm a passionate software developer having worked in a variety of industries using several different programming environments for over 30 years.
 I started back in the mid-1980s using Turbo Pascal, did some assembly on Apple IIs and PCs, endured long builds of Microsoft C projects, and built my first web sites from scratch in HTML and PHP until I discovered Drupal.
 My programming environment of choice is the highly productive Delphi toolset pioneered by Borland and now published by Embarcadero.
 With it, I can write robust back-end server applications that access databases of all kinds and integrate with web services around the world.
 I've also found it to be surprisingly simple to build cross-platform apps, encapsulating all the nuances of a very diverse set of devices with relative ease.

-I've just finishing writing a book about the wonderful journey of taking your Delphi programming skills to encompass the mobile, web, and IoT platforms.
-You'll learn how to use the versatile FireMonkey framework on multiple platforms with one code-base, use two very different database products, write a 3D game, and build a usable mobile app for your phone, all tied to your choice of stand-alone or web-based server modules.
-You should pre-order Fearless Cross-Platform Development with Delphi from Amazon today!
+In 2021, I wrote Fearless Cross-Platform Development with Delphi, a book about the wonderful journey of taking your Delphi programming skills to encompass the mobile, web, and IoT platforms.
+Reading it, you'll learn how to use the versatile FireMonkey framework on multiple platforms with one code-base, use two very different database products, write a 3D game, and build a usable mobile app for your phone, all tied to your choice of stand-alone or web-based server modules.
+You can order this book from Packt Publishing or Amazon.

 I have a GitHub account with several small open source projects, mostly in Delphi, and contribute to a few.
-I'm writing an automated way to download packages from the GetIt Package Manager in Delphi; there's currently a working version with a command-line interface but a version using an API is in the works.
+I've written an automated way to download packages from the GetIt Package Manager in Delphi, AutoGetIt.
+I also like LiveBindings and have written several extension methods in another repository.